Unprovability in Mathematics: A First Course on Ordinal Analysis: Conclusion: other applications of ordinal analysis

 \section{Conclusion: other applications of ordinal analysis}

 In these lecture notes, we have focused on one particular application of ordinal analysis: independence for the binary Kruskal theorem.
 Let us point out that there are considerably stronger results of the same type.
 In particular, the graph minor theorem is independent of a second order theory known as $\Pi^1_1\textsf{-CA}_0$, as shown by Harvey Friedman, Neil Robertson and Paul Seymour~\cite{friedman-robertson-seymour}.
 In the present section, we briefly mention two other types of applications.
-These would have deserved our full attention but have been left out due to time constraints.
+These would have deserved our full attention but have been omitted in order to keep the lecture concise.

 The first application concerns \emph{provably total recursive function}.
 Consider a theory~$\textsf{T}$ in a language that interprets first order arithmetic.
 Assume we have

 where $\{(m,n)\,|\,\mathbb N\vDash\theta(m,n)\}$ is recursively enumerable (officially, we demand that $\theta$ is a $\Sigma^0_1$-formula).
 Given that $\textsf T$ is sound, the formula it derives must be true.
 The latter entails that there is a recursive function $f:\mathbb N\to\mathbb N$ such that we have